Deciding to work from home freelance – breaking away from the comfort and security of life as an employee – is a BIG thing.

 - Being able to have control over social interactions.

 This is unique to me, but I see it as a big attraction for fellow introverts.
 I find office environments rather draining, and they’re not where I do my best work.
 Sure, I can step up with a presentation or face-to-face meeting when needed (and it’s quite important to do this to avoid becoming a recluse!) but for me, at least, freelancing is better for my mental health.
+(I’ve written some more in-depth advice on this topic here).

 This is one to be careful with, because if you’re too picky and discerning you’ll end up with no work and no money!
 But even at a basic level, the ability to send people packing if they drive you nuts is incredibly liberating.
 If you have a “traditional job,” you don’t have this option.